digitalscientists/TestRay/README.md

       Var: Result Var with now time + # minutes
       File: File path (Optional)

+### <a id="generate_unique_number"></a>generate_unique_number

+Returns a variable with a unique number generated at the end of it.
+The method receives "Carlos" and then returns "Carlos~452~"

+    - Type: generate_unique_number
+      Name: number that user needs to be unique
+      ResultVar: Var that will have the unique number value
+### <a id="generate_unique_email"></a>generate_unique_email

+Returns a variable with a unique email using ramson string at the begining method receives "@gmail.com" and then returns "ujrb@gmail.com"

+    - Type: generate_unique_email
+      Name: domain will be along the string created
+      ResultVar: Var that will have the unique email value

+### <a id="generate_unique_string"></a>generate_unique_string

+Returns a variable with a unique string using ramdon letters from a to z.
+The method receives "Hello" and then returns "Hello ~th~"

+    - Type: generate_unique_string
+      Name: string that will be added to a name the user want to have it as unique
+      ResultVar: Var that will have the unique string value
 ### <a id="generate_unique_name"></a>generate_unique_name

 Returns a variable with a unique name using timestamps at the end